axelarnetwork/axelar-core/README.md

 Run `./bin/axelarcli --help` after building the binaries to get information about the available commands.

 ## Show API documentation

 Execute `GO111MODULE=off go get -u golang.org/x/tools/cmd/godoc` to ensure that `godoc` is installed on the host.

 After the installation, execute `godoc -http ":{port}" -index` to host a local godoc server.
 For example, with port `8080` the documentation is hosted at http://localhost:8080/pkg/github.com/axelarnetwork/axelar-core.
 The index flag makes the documentation searchable.

 Comments at the beginning of packages, before types and before functions are automatically taken from the source files to populate the documentation.
 See https://blog.golang.org/godoc for more information.

+### CLI command documentation

+For the full list of available CLI commands for `axelarcli` see [here](cmd/axelarcli/docs/toc.md)

 ## Test tools

 Because it is an executable, github.com/matryer/moq is not automatically downloaded when executing ``go mod download`` or similar commands.
 Execute ``go get github.com/matryer/moq`` to install the _moq_ tool to generate mocks for interfaces.

 In [testutils](https://github.com/axelarnetwork/axelar-core/tree/master/testutils) there are helpers defined to simplify randomized testing.